Consideration for Self-Insurance?.

 - Consider your working capital needs, borrowing capacity, and cash flow available for funding self-insured workers compensation losses as well as all other types of self-insured losses in Wisconsin, in other states and in other countries.

 - Do a feasibility study or have an insurance consultant do one for you.

-- Determine the kind(s) of specific and/or aggregate excess insurance and dollar amounts of retention and upper limit you will need to protect your company, partnership or proprietorship against catastrophic loss.
+- Determine the kind(s) of specific and/or aggregate excess insurance and dollar amount of retention and upper limit you will need to protect your company, partnership or proprietorship against catastrophic loss.
 Find out if it is available and how much it will cost.
-All self-insured employers are required to have specific excess with amounts established by the Department.
+All self-insured employers are required to have specific excess with amount established by the Department.